Mr Rohan McDougall

 Roger joined the Curtin University Commercialisation Office in March 2014.
 He has been involved in early stage technology companies for more than 25 years, in technical and management roles to board level.

 He spent 10 years in a medical software company in London, building it from start-up to a public listing, and worked for four years as an Investment Director at PwC Venture Partners, a UK-based incubator.
 Plumb has advised and mentored a number of technology businesses, and for five years was a Director of Live Technologies, a Perth-based start-up and winner of the Inaugural WA Innovator of the Year.

-Prior to joining Curtin, Plumb spent four years as Manager Research Commercialisation at Edith Cowan University.
+Prior to joining Curtin, Roger spent four years as Manager Research Commercialisation at Edith Cowan University.
 He has an MA in Natural Sciences (Theoretical Physics) from Cambridge University and an MSc in Management from London Business School.